grafbase/mongodb-data-api/README.md

-# Local MongoDB Atlas Data API
+# MongoDB Atlas Data API

 A small server serving MongoDB Atlas Data API for test usage.
 Connects to MongoDB using TCP and provides an HTTP API, which